Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 `/src/upload-folder.js`

-The upload folder script will iterate the contents of a specified folder, and will upload and pin each file under a folder container in Pinata.
+The upload folder script will iterate the contents of a specified folder and will upload and pin each file under a folder container in Pinata.
 After a successful upload the folder name will be mapped to the IPFS hash CID from the response.

 Once complete the script will output the folder name and CID mapping to a file.